spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 4. Left parietal
 5. Occipital
 6. Left temporal, including the root of the zygomatic process
-7. Right temporal, including the root of thez ygomatic process
+7. Right temporal, including the root of the zygomatic process

 ![Skull inferior](/docs/images/zones/)